Sorting loose parts kids activity is designed for preschoolers and kindergarteners to improve classifying, counting and patterning skills.

 Did you know that your kindergartener is expected to “classify objects into given categories; count the numbers of objects in each category and sort the categories by count?”
-Yes, they are! according to the Common Core State Standards.
-Sorting and patterning skills are important in early childhood education, and common everyday activities that involve sorting lay the foundation for developing strong math skills.
-What you can do at home is to provide ample opportunities to sort various items you have around the house to assure that your child possesses all the necessary skills, which would lead to future academic mastery.
+Yes, they are!
+According to the Common Core State Standards.
+DIY sorting loose parts kids activity is designed to improve sorting and patterning skills which are important in early childhood education.
+Besides, common everyday activities that involve sorting lay the foundation for developing strong math skills.
+Most importantly, you can do at home by providing ample opportunities to sort various items you have around the house.
+Such activities will assure that your child possesses all the necessary skills, which would lead to future academic mastery.

 So, begin by gathering objects around the house (for example toys e.i. transportation vehicles, or food such as fruits or vegetables) which share a similar trait and offer your child to sort by one particular characteristic.
 A skill is like a muscle, to be strong, it needs to be exercised!
 You can start practicing sorting as early as fifteen months!
 For example, give your child a bowl with oranges and bananas and offered to sort either by color or by shape.
 Or offer a basket with cars and teddy bears and offered to sort by texture: hard vs soft.
 With little ones, start with two sorting groups and offer familiar items.